 Equipment is recorded at cost less accumulated amortization.
 Amortization is provided on a declining balance basis at 20% per annum for furniture and equipment.
+The equipment was fully amortized during the year ended April 30, 2021.

 Estimates and judgments

 The preparation of the Company's financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Estimates and assumptions are continually evaluated and are based on management's experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Actual results could differ from these estimates.